 The rapidly changing environment requires companies to respond to sudden changes in demand with increasing frequency.
 It requires technology to automate processes and adjust them promptly to necessary changes.

-Solution: Blockchain-enabled supply chain management can help reduce errors, avoid product delays, eliminate fraudulent activities and increase consumer and supplier confidence.
+Solution: Blockchain technology in supply chain management can help reduce errors, avoid product delays, eliminate fraudulent activities and increase consumer and supplier confidence.

 5) Sustainability Requirements